jcda/django-mvp-install-script/README.md

+[TOC]
 # mvp-notes
-Notes and links from the mvp presentation
+Notes and links from an  mvp presentation for Barcelona's Big Data Startups Originally I was just a slide presentation with informations to share, then I added a script to automate the installation process of a django framework then I added also a bookmark html file with important links to visit.

 # Pre requisites